boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ![Configure for dimension filter](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/filter-option-column.png)

-To show all records click on `Show All Records`.
+To display all records, click on `Show All Records`.

 Similarly you can add the `Measures` and `Expression Columns` into column field.

 #### Multi-Level Drill Down

-Add more than one value to the `Columns` field, the alert message will be shown to enable the drill-down option.
+If you add more than one value to the `Columns` field, the alert message will be shown to enable the drill-down option.
 Click `Yes` to enable the option.

 > **NOTE:**  If you click `No,` the single value will be added to the `Columns` field.

 ![Columns field](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)

-The drilled view of the chart region selected.
+The selected region of the chart is displayed in a drilled view.

 ![Drilled View](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/hundredstackedcolumndrill.png)